HarryHe11/CSD/README.md

 # CSD
-Dataset and Codes for the manuscript: "Improved Target-specific Stance Detection on Social Media Platform by Delving into Conversation Threads"
+Dataset and Codes for the accepted paper in IEEE transactions on computational social systems: "Improved Target-specific Stance Detection on Social Media Platform by Delving into Conversation Threads"

 # Environment Requirements
 * Google colab or Jupyter notebook